 A recommendation provide insights about the following -

-- Recommendation Title - The amount of non-critical files available per backup set (in Druva Phoenix) in Druva Cloud.
+- Recommendation Title - The amount of non-critical files available per backup set (in Druva) in Druva Cloud.

 - Impacted Resources - The details about the data source which holds this non-critical data.